“Don’t blame a clown for acting like a clown. Ask yourself why you keep going to the circus.” ~Unknown

 Letting Go of the Need to Understand and Know

 It’s our mind’s natural tendency to want to make sense of our experience; however, with narcissism and narcissistic behavior, there is no sense.
 You can’t apply logic to illogical actions.
-I created a lot of distress for myself in the early part of my recovery by desperately clinging onto the fantasy that I somehow could understand all the what’s and whys.
+I created a lot of distress for myself in the early part of my recovery by desperately clinging onto the fantasy that I somehow could understand all the whats and whys.

 Being able to let go of this need to know is a big step in recovery.
 This was not easy at the time, but I managed this by practicing mindfulness and learning to recognize when my thoughts or attention would drift to the narcissist or on trying to work out the answers or understand the non-existent logic.

-As I became aware of my thoughts drifting to such a futile task, I would then try and tune into my feelings in that moment and ask myself “How am I feeling right now?”
+As I became aware of my thoughts drifting to such a futile task, I would then try and tune into my feelings in that moment and ask myself, “How am I feeling right now?”

 I’d mentally label the emotion and any physical sensations that went along with it.

-Then, knowing more clearly how I was feeling (sad, angry, etc.) I would ask myself “What do I need?
+Then, knowing more clearly how I was feeling (sad, angry, etc.), I would ask myself “What do I need?
 What can I do for myself right now that is a loving and supportive thing to do?”

 Sometimes this would be to allow myself to cry, punch a pillow, reach out to a friend, or go and treat myself to something nice—to practice self-care.
 It was a step-by-step process to find ways in which I could gently feel my feelings and attend to my own needs.
 This also included the feelings I had about not having answers and accepting that maybe I never will.
 You can gently let go with this refocus and self-care.
-Make a choice about what may be harmful of helpful to your healing and recovery.
+Make a choice about what may be harmful or helpful to your healing and recovery.

 Considering My Own Narcissism

-I laugh now that my break-up lasted longer than the actual relationship did!
+I laugh now that my breakup lasted longer than the actual relationship did!
 The toxic dynamic was addictive and really hard to let go of from both sides.

 An empath will care, forgive, understand, and put a narcissist’s needs before their own.
 A narcissist will crave the attention, contact, and power.
 It becomes a dance.

 Narcissists tend to have a disorganized attachment style.
 Relationships will be push and pull, on and off, up and down.
 Being in a relationship with a narcissist is a lot like being on an emotional roller coaster ride.
-It’s exhilarating and draining, but if you stay on, going round and round for long enough you will get sick!
+It’s exhilarating and draining, but if you stay on, going round and round for long enough, you will get sick!

 Because of the attachment style, the moment a narcissist senses you are pulling away, they will instinctively aim to pull you back in again, throwing all sorts of bait in order to hook you back.